FoalTS/foal/README.md

 ## :raised_hands: Description

 FoalTS is a high-level Node.JS framework to build robust web apps in TypeScript.
-Thanks to its architecture, packages and tools FoalTS lets you bootstrap and develop entreprise-grade apps.
+Thanks to its architecture, packages and tools FoalTS lets you bootstrap and develop entreprise-grade applications.

 ## :city_sunrise: Get started